 Tip #3: Get Moving!

 I know, I know.
 You’re at a party and a work is the last thing you want to do afterward.
 The thing is, moving your body at all (eg, 30-minute walk) will greatly reduce bloating and feelings of fullness.
+If it happens to be a white Christmas why not take advantage of the snow and go skiing!
 Is winter weather keeping you inside?
 Try a 15-minute stretch session or yoga flow to bust bloat.

 Learn more: 5 Types of Stretching Explained in 5 Minutes